coldclimate/omnomfrickinnom/content/blog/2021-03-30-sausage-roast-potato-bhorta.markdown

 ## You will need

-* A handful of sausages, cut into 1 inch pices
+* A handful of sausages, cut into 1 inch pieces
 * A handful of potatoes, cut into 1 inch cubes
-* A large onion, cube into rough cibe (1cm or so)
+* A large onion, cube into rough cube (1cm or so)
 * 2 large garlic cloves (fine sliced)
 * 2 inches of ginger, peeled and fine diced or grated
 * A big chilli, finely diced